RockingChewee/sandbox/README.md

 The sandbox to try out stuff and do proof of concepts

 FTP deployment PoC:
-npm install --save-dev async command-line-args ftp-deploy jsftp jsftp-rmr
+npm install --save-dev async command-line-args ftp ftp-deploy